gauravgrover95/portfolio/_posts/2018-08-13-Google-Summer-of-Code-2018.md

 - Computed layout in the background thread
 - Fixed random layout value bug
 - Wrote basic documentation for some files of the code
-- Documented remaining low priority issues
+- Documented low priority issues

 ### Acknowledgments